Pool and Camborne Gallery, I was in Cornwall for Easter 2012 and I spent Good Friday enjoying the sun and wandering around Redruth and Camborne.

 With the demolition of the South Crofty Mill and Ore Bins in late 2013 things look very different now.

-All Saints Church in Tuckingmill, this was built in 1845 by the Basset family, located off Pendarves Street it’s built in the “Mock Norman Style”.
+This is All Saints Church in Tuckingmill.
+It was built in 1845 by the Basset family, located off Pendarves Street it’s built in the “Mock Norman Style”.
 It is a wonderful looking building.

 Hidden in the graveyard is this headstone belonging to M A Morris who died in Dolcoath Mine in 1907.

 A view of the South Crofty Mine complex taken from Pavillion Park, the mill is the closest structure.